morganmcg1/gpu-info/README.md

 - `output_formatter.py`: Formats the output into structured reports
 - `gemini_video_processor.py`: Processes videos directly with the Gemini API
 - `main.py`: The main script that ties everything together
+- `youtube_summary_extractor.py`: Standalone script for direct YouTube video processing with Chain of Density
+- `final_youtube_test.py`: Test script for the Gemini API with YouTube videos

 ## Example Summaries